giellalt/lang-sju-x-sydlapsk/docs/sju-x-sydlapsk.md

 Verb inflection
 The dictionary marks v.n. and v.a.
 Here, we add _ot and _et for the two infinitives.

+* LEXICON vn_et  = påtet "venire, komma"

 * * *

-<small>This (part of) documentation was generated from [src/fst/morphology/affixes/verbs.lexc](https://github.com/giellalt/lang-sju-x-sydlapsk/blob/main/src/fst/morphology/affixes/verbs.lexc)</small>
+<small>This (part of) documentation was generated from [src/fst/morphology/affixes/verbs.lexc](https://github.com/giellalt//blob/main/src/fst/morphology/affixes/verbs.lexc)</small>

 ---